 Whether or not you’re a big wine drinker, chances are you’re at least a little wine curious.
-But would you ever dive into a career in wine?
+But would you ever dive into a career in wine and become a sommelier?
 That’s exactly what Sarah Jones did.
 Born and raised in West Virginia, Sarah moved to the Big Apple to attend college and ultimately ended up falling in love with wine.

 Since then, she’s worked in the restaurant industry around the country including a stretch at the famed steakhouse CUT by Wolfgang Puck in Beverly Hills.
 Today, she is a sommelier at Los Balcones in Studio City.

 Sarah chatted with Homegirl Talk to dish about wine, what it takes to become a sommelier, and some of her top tips for making the right pour decisions.
 (See what we did there?)
 Cheers!